 Home to over thirty species of lemur, dramatic landscapes of highland hills, rice terraces and mountain ranges, and skylines that are dominated by avenues of baobab trees, this trip to Madagascar is an adventure you do not want to miss out on.
 Start your journey in the countries capital, Antananarivo, where beautiful colonial buildings have been built on steep streets and great restaurants abound.
 Continue to Andasibe for stunning highland landscapes and a chance to see the Indri Indri; the world’s largest living lemur.
 Explore the crater lakes of Antsirabe before visiting the tropical rainforests of Ranomafana to spot exotic birds and three species of bamboo lemur!
 Your next stop is Ranohira, home to the Isalo National Park, where sandstone rock has been cut into deep canyons and eroded into unusual shapes.
 Travel to the coastal fishing village of Ifaty, where you can spend your last days relaxing on the beach.
-And of course, no trip to Madagascar would be complete without a walk down the avenues of the beautiful baobabs.
+And of course, no trip to Madagascar would be complete without walking amongst the beautiful baobabs.

 Day 1 – Arrive Antananarivo